aksajs/aksa/README.md

 - **Benchmarks:** If you have performance benchmarks, include them to highlight Aksa speed advantage.
 - **Roadmap:** Briefly outline your plans for future development to keep users informed.

-By incorporating these elements, you'll create a comprehensive and informative README.md that effectively positions Aksajs as a compelling choice for developers seeking a performant and versatile web framework.
+By incorporating these elements, you'll create a comprehensive and informative README.md that effectively positions Aksa as a compelling choice for developers seeking a performant and versatile web framework.

+## License

+Aksa is licensed under the MIT License.
+See the LICENSE file for more information.